 In each of the years since, the National has staged over twenty new productions.
-Several different productions can be seen in any one week and there are over 1,000 performances every year, given by a company of 150 actors to over 600,000 people.
+Several different productions can be seen in any one week and there are over 1,000 performances every year, given by a company of 150 actors to over 600,000 people, with many more seeing NT productions in the West End, on tour or via NT Live cinema broadcasts.

 The initial struggle to house the company is characteristic of the greater struggle that had persisted for over a century – the struggle to establish a National Theatre.
 Richard Findlater's article The Winding Road to King's Reach, describes the changing fortunes of the movement for a National Theatre, from the initial proposal by the London publisher Effingham Wilson to the opening of the last of the three auditoriums, the Cottesloe Theatre, in the National's new building.
 The South Bank site is the subject of an historical survey in SE1 9PX.
 A look at the National's history impresses on one the vicissitudes attendant on the life of the National Theatre: the great performances, the strikes, the financial exigencies, the awards, and the tours…